mongodb-developer/SocialStats/README.md

     - CLUSTER_URI: the URI for your MongoDB cluster.
 For example:  cluster0-jhus0.mongodb.net
     - STITCH_APP_ID: the ID of the Stitch app you are using for development and testing.
 For example:  twitterstats-vpxim
     - URL: the URL for your Stitch app.
 For example:  https://twitterstats-vpxim.mongodbstitch.com
 1. Run `npm run start` to run the tests using the watch option (run tests that have been recently updated).
 Run `env-cmd -f ./config/test.env jest --runInBand` to run all of the tests.
+Run `env-cmd -f ./config/test.env jest /tests/unit --runInBand` to run just the unit tests.

 Many of the tests utilize constants from [constants.js](/tests/constants.js).